szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 1.4 If GRUB does not want to install, choose Finish without a bootloader
 However, in this situation, leave the pendrive so that Linux can boot again.
-And select at the top: Live LinuxCNC
+And select at the top: Live System

+For BIOS UEFI:
 To install GRUB via the Internet

 1.5 In Live Linux
 connect to the Internet via the toolbar.